cropgeeks/hpc-help/file-transfers.rst

 .. note::
   Pay attention to whether you have a trailing slash (``/``) on the source or not.
 No slash means you want to copy the directory *and* its contents, whereas including a slash means you only want to copy the contents.

-Here is short video demonstration of using rsync to import a folder of data from another Linux server external to Crop Diversity.
+Here is a short video demonstration of using rsync to import a folder of data from another Linux server external to Crop Diversity.

 .. raw:: html